Clinical Trial Participation

-The study involves testing the body’s response after a 3-wk cholesterol lowering course.
+The study involves testing the body’s response after a 3-wk cholesterol-lowering course.
 The participants are exposed to non-invasive MRI in an attempt to improve treatment and evaluation of blood vessel problems.
 There are three clinic visits in four weeks.
-A cholesterol tablet will be taken daily, with blood samples and MRI taken of the leg and arm throughout the testing period.
+A cholesterol tablet will be taken daily, with blood samples and an MRI taken of the leg and arm throughout the testing period.

 Eligible persons must; have diabetes, be between 40 and 90 years of age, not be on any cholesterol medication, and not be currently smoking.
 Compensation will be provided and other exclusions may apply.

-If you experience severe or moderate burning, throbbing pain in the feet and piercing as a type I or II diabetes patient between 18 and 65 years, you qualify for the study.
-It is designed to evaluate efficacy of an investigational drug for diabetic peripheral neuropathy.
+If you experience severe or moderate burning, throbbing pain in the feet, and piercing as a type I or II diabetes patient between 18 and 65 years, you qualify for the study.
+It is designed to evaluate the efficacy of an investigational drug for diabetic peripheral neuropathy.

 IDeaLS- Improving Diabetes through Lifestyle and Surgery Study

 The study aims at comparing weight loss effects on diabetes through gastric banding, bypass surgery, and lifestyle changes through diet and exercise.
 This study is for Obese (BMI 30-40) type II diabetes patients and must have EHP- Employee Health Plan insurance to participate in the 45 subjects’ randomized study.

 The study involves screening visits to determine weight loss effects on diabetes.
 Participants are randomly exposed to roux-en-Y gastric bypass, medical weight loss, or adjustable gastric banding interventions.
 Medical weight loss and surgery will be covered by the EPH insurance and individuals compensated $100-300.